 For this calendar year, failure to have minimum essential coverage will not result in any fees unless you live in Massachusetts, New Jersey, or the District of Columbia.
 If you do need to see a medical professional for any reason and decline health care coverage, you will be responsible for all costs.
 On top of that, without health insurance, you may be barred from enrolling in your college.

 You should talk to your school about its policies regarding student health insurance.
 Oftentimes, an insurance form will be sent to your home with your admissions offer or first tuition bill.
 You may use to form to opt in to student insurance or waive the right.
 To waive your offer of student insurance, you will probably have to submit proof of the health insurance you receive through your parents, the exchange, Medicaid, or a private company.

 For international students:

-The Affordable Care Act mandates that all U.S. citizens, permanent legal residents, and holders of immigrant visas obtain health insurance or face tax penalties.
-International students who hold F, J, M, and Q visas, all nonimmigrant visas, are exempt from these mandates for their first five years in the United States.
-Furthermore, in 2019, individuals will no longer be required to maintain continuous health care coverage.
+The Affordable Care Act encourages all U.S. citizens, permanent legal residents, and holders of immigrant visas obtain health insurance.
+Prior to 2019, international students who held F, J, M, and Q visas, all nonimmigrant visas, were exempt from the individual mandate requiring MEC for their first five years in the United States.
+Now, regardless of time spent in the United States, individuals do not have to purchase or maintain continuous health care coverage.